 - Public support, collected from the Form 990, line 1d or Form 990-EZ, line 1, includes private gifts and contributions (both cash and in-kind) and government grants.
 There is evidence, however, that some organizations may be treating revenue from government programs inconsistently.
 The rules that determine whether government revenue should be called a government grant, another type of public support, or program service revenue (line 2 on the Form 990) can be difficult to interpret.
-The magnitude of this problem has not yet been determined. - Total expenses is obtained from line 17 of the Form 990 or Form 990-EZ, and equals the sum of program, fundraising, management, and general expenses, as well as payments to affiliates. - Total assets include real estate, accounts receivable, pledges receivable, grants receivable, inventories, and other assets.
+The magnitude of this problem has not yet been determined. - □ Total expenses is obtained from line 17 of the Form 990 or Form 990-EZ, and equals the sum of program, fundraising, management, and general expenses, as well as payments to affiliates. - □ Total assets include real estate, accounts receivable, pledges receivable, grants receivable, inventories, and other assets.
 This variable is collected from the IRS Form 990, line 59 or Form 990-EZ, line 25 and represents the total assets at the end of the organization's fiscal year.
 The instructions for the Forms allow organizations to choose whether they report investment assets according to cost or end-of-year market value.
-Total assets should not be confused with net assets (total assets minus total liabilities). - □ Gross receipts while not itself an item on the 990 form, is the total of "Rental Expenses" (line 6b) + "Cost or other basis and sales expenses" (line 8b)+ "Direct special event expenses other than fundraising expenses" (line 9b) + "Cost of goods sold" (line 10b) + "Total Revenue" (line12).
+Total assets should not be confused with net assets (total assets minus total liabilities).

+□ Gross receipts item G on the full Form 990, is the total of "Rental Expenses" (line 6b, both columns) + "Cost or other basis and sales expenses" (line 7b, both columns) + "Direct expenses" (line 8b) + "Direct special event expenses other than fundraising expenses" (line 9b) + "Cost of goods sold" (line 10b) + "Total Revenue" (line12, column A).